Naturhistoriska/NRM-SNV-Mosses-workflow/README.md

     $ vcftools --vcf filtered_GQ20_DP20.vcf --remove-indels \
       --recode --recode-INFO-all --out output_snps-only.vcf

 How many SNPs?
-After filtering, kept 797981 out of a possible 1501403 Sites
+After filtering, kept 797,981 out of a possible 1,501,403 Sites

     $ vcftools --vcf filtered_GQ20_DP20.vcf --keep-only-indels \
       --recode --recode-INFO-all --out output_indels-only.vcf

 How many indels?
-After filtering, kept 703422 out of a possible 1501403 Sites
+After filtering, kept 703,422 out of a possible 1,501,403 Sites

     $ vcftools --vcf filtered_GQ20_DP20.vcf --recode \
       --recode-INFO-all --mac 1 --out output_all.MAC1.vcf

-We'll use both SNPs and indels for now, but require that at least one sample actually has the alternate allele.After filtering, kept 398100 out of a possible 1501403 Sites.
+We'll use both SNPs and indels for now, but require that at least one sample actually has the alternate allele.
+After filtering, kept 398,100 out of a possible 1,501,403 Sites.
 There was a very large reduction in the number of variant sites, but those that remain look much more reasonable.
-This averages out to one variant every 550bp, which seems somewhat low?
-We’ll use this file going forward
+This averages out to one variant every 550bp, which seems somewhat low(?).
+We’ll use this file going forward.

 ## Clustering of samples and search for structure (Jason Hill)